Ye Olde Slugfest: Yanks top Red Sox 17-13 in MLB Euro debut

 TRAINER’S ROOM

 Yankees: RHP Domingo Germán is scheduled to return from a strained hip flexor and start Wednesday at the New York Mets, a day after LHP J.A.
-Happ starts the opener of the two-game series.
+Happ starts the opener of the two-game Subway Series.
 LHP CC Sabathia will start in the following series at Tampa Bay. … RHP Luis Severino (lat strain) had another setback and still has not thrown off a mound.
-Yankees manager Aaron Boone said an MRI showed the lat is about 90% healed and Severino probably will resume throwing in 5-7 days. … RHP Dellin Betances (lat strain) probably will resume throwing next week.
+Boone said an MRI showed the lat is about 90% healed and Severino probably will resume throwing in 5-7 days. … RHP Dellin Betances (lat strain) probably will resume throwing next week.

 Red Sox: LHP Brian Johnson was put on the 10-day IL because of an unspecified medical matter not related to baseball.